SABS-R3/software-engineering-day4/_episodes/02-virtual-environments.md

 Additionally, different scripts may need to use different versions of the same package.

 A Python virtual environment is an isolated working copy (you can think of it as a self-contained directory tree) of a specific version of Python together with specific versions of a number of installed packages which allows you to work on a particular project without worry of affecting other projects.
-In other words, it enables multiple side-by-side installations of Python and different versions of the same third party package to coexist on your machine and only one to be selected for each of your projects.
+In other words, it enables multiple side-by-side installations of Python and different versions of the same third party package to coexist on your machine and only one to be used for each of your projects.
 As more dependencies are added to your Python project over time, you can add them to this specific virtual environment and avoid a great deal of confusion by having separate virtual environments for each project.

 Here are some typical virtual environment use cases: